allardlab/AllardLabManual/docs/_sources/02Elements.rst.txt

 ..
 DRAFT

 Overflowing work hours (all-nighters etc) are avoidable.
-It often feels like there is a crisis, and now we gotta push to make it.
+It often feels like there is a crisis, and there is a sudden need to push to make it.
-This phenomenon is sometimes called "heroics".
+This phenomenon is sometimes called "heroics" [1]_ .
 The way to avoid heroics begins 10 weeks before a deadline (conference poster or talk, advancement exam, grant submission, paper submission).
+..
 After that, the ball is rolling down a slope.

-Some organizations believe that "heroics" are bad: they show the system failed!
-Then again, they are also a sign of optimism, aspiration:
-Many creators say they wouldn't have been able to achieve greatness if they knew how hard it would be when they started.
+..
+[1] Some organizations believe that "heroics" are bad: they show the system failed.
+Then again, they are also a sign of optimism, aspiration: Many creators say they wouldn't have been able to achieve greatness if they knew how hard it would be when they started.
 Sometimes there is an opportunity you want to pursue, but we don't have 10 weeks.
 The important thing is that you know what you're getting into.

 ..
 END DRAFT

+..
 In part because of the previous point, we have a rigorous imposed timeline when getting ready to present a result to the outside world.

 The time it takes for each step get shorter with (1) experience and (2) trust with the collaborators and with me.

+..
 The process of getting something to scientific standard quality involves many steps.

 Note many steps involve feedback to previous steps (e.g., in oral part you often realize you need a figure modification).
+..
 So, in true :ref:`DevOps <CodersAtWork>` philosophy, you should plan to revisit every step.
+..
 We have a rigorous imposed timeline when getting ready to present a result to the outside world.
+..
 The time it takes for each step get shorter with experience and trust with the collaborators and with me.
 In general during a science project, I try to serve as an advisor rather than a gatekeeper, but in terms of communicating and exposing it to the world, here I invoke my prerogative to be more controlling, at least at first.

 - 9: Outline of **narrative**, i.e., "key sentences" "headlines"; Wishlist of figure and key sentences.
 Statement of gap that is being filled; wishlist of figures etc that address it.